This page may be updated periodically so please check back.

 - The funding may offset lost summer wages.
 Funding can also be used to help you with expenses associated with your internship.

 - A typical food budget will vary depending on where you live, but we advise using a figure of approximately $75 per week.

 - Housing can be tricky.
 If you choose to stay in a university-based internship housing program (e.g., NYU in New York City), your entire internship funding allocation will likely be eaten up by that cost--and then some!
 But you don't want to spend your summer sleeping on someone's floor either.
-Start your search early, check out CCI's housing resources, Craigslist, look for house-sitting opportunities, enlist your various networks.
+Start your search early, check out CCI's housing resources, Airbnb, look for house-sitting opportunities, enlist your various networks.
 We recommend allowing approximately $800 per month for housing.
 If you are living at home, we ask that you do not include housing in your budget.
 MIDDLEBURY HOUSING NOTE: Even if your internship is in the Middlebury area, receiving internship funding does NOT make you eligible for on-campus summer housing.

 - Your budget can include transportation to and from your internship site.
 However, if you live in San Francisco, and your internship is in San Francisco, we would not expect you to include the cost of round-trip airfare in your budget.
 If your home is in Boston, and your internship is in San Francisco, then it is certainly appropriate for you to include round-trip airfare.
 Transportation costs can also include subway fare, commuting by train, gas and tolls, etc.

 - If you are studying abroad and your internship will continue in your host country, you should not include return airfare to the US in your budget as you would be returning anyway.
 Budgeting for in-country transportation expenses or travel to another country for your internship is appropriate.